wsphd/csun-rsp/strategic-alignment.md

     * **Potential Alignment** - Skills, knowledge, and abilities related to HPC resources is critical to this goal, at least for some employees.

   * Advocate for collaboration within and between library teams through shared goals, leadership, and cooperation, to expand innovation in all library areas.
-    * **Potential Alignment** - The use of HPC resources is one critical part of achieving this goal.
+    * **Potential Alignment** - The use of HPC resources, as needed, is a critical part of achieving this goal.

   * Explore new strategies to continuously improve the user experience through transformative collections, technical services, access services, research and instruction support, technologies, and renovated spaces and furnishings.
+    * **Potential Alignment** - Again, the use of HPC resources, as needed, is a critical part of achieving the technical and technological components of this goal over time.

   * Leverage library assessment data to articulate our story and demonstrate a strong correlation between library usage and our contributions to student success to garner philanthropic and institutional support for our collections, spaces, and technology.
+    * **Potential Alignment** - All use of NRP and ACCESS-CI resources are public.
+We ask each faculty or staff researcher to cite the NSF-funded resource as well.
+This probably needs some better coordination on campus though.

 ## Enhance Community Connections